 Join the Discussion

 Panelists discussed what it means to feel like an impostor at work, how it affects our interactions with others, and how to make it through to the other side of paralyzing self-doubt.
-Watch the entire panel discussion here.
+Access our on-demand virtual events to watch the entire panel.

 *If you or someone you know are struggling with mental health, you can contact the Substance Abuse and Mental Health Services Administration (SAMHSA) National Helpline at 1-800-662-4357.
 The service is confidential, free, and open 24-hours a day, 365 days a year.